cfjello/leadsheet/README.md

-# Leadsheet - initial version, DO NOT USE YET
+# Leadsheet - initial version, DO NOT USE

 This package reads a text leadsheets and produces a Vextab representation on a webpage.
 The text representation that has the format:
 ```